umee-network/umee/docs/MILESTONES.md

 - At this milestone the borrower is not accruing interest on their borrow position.
 - This milestone requires PLACEHOLDER modules which the asset facility can read to determine token exchange rates and required overcollateralization ratios.
 - The simplest e2e test we could make for this would use 'uumee' Tokens and 'u-uumee' uTokens as the assets to borrow and the collateral, respectively.
 While this might not happen in practice often (using uumee as collateral to borrow a smaller amount of uumee), it allows us to keep the test from relying on multiple token types for now.
 (Also the uumee-to-itself exchange rate is always 1:1).

+### 3: "Placeholder modules"

+Various placeholder parts of the code should be created, which features being developed (e.g. borrow and lend) can read for required parameters (listed below).
+Later milestones should flesh out the code to derive real values instead of serving placeholders.

+- Interest rates (borrow)
+- Interest rates (lend)
+- Exchange rates
+- Overcollateralization requirements
+- Token whitelisting module